 If you’re going to Ghana for the first time, you need to know there are not as many ATMs in town like there is in Nigeria.
 As a matter of fact, I haven’t seen as many ATMs in West Africa like Nigeria.
 So, my ultimate travel tip is to always have your money.
 Everything you will need!
 Pay in cash ALWAYS!
 You don’t want your bank to screw you over.
 Change your naira at the airport, and only then continue venturing to the best dive location.

 I stayed at a 3 Star hotel called, The Royal Richester Hotel(directions).
 It was pretty decent.
 At $165, (now about N50,000) a night, it was worth it.

 The hotel staff was also really nice.

 I am sorry, staying two days doesn’t really cut it.
 There are so many places to visit.
 However, if you were like me who had work to do at East Lagon and lodged at East Legon, you would be quite limited as East Legon is largely residential.
 I spent most of the night at Osu.

 The Monsoon(directions) is on Oxford Street.
 They have a really lovely Sushi Bar.
 Their Margaritas didn’t feel so great though.

 The Republican Bar

-They had a live band with largely African music.
+They had a live band with largely African music and a conga player.
 There were a lot of expatriates there too.
 You could just sit outside, watch the band perform, order your food etc.

 Ghana has a lot of Thai food places.
 Thai House(direction) was one place I went.
 I also heard Pad Thai has good Thai food too.